 - To be introduced to traffic flow theory.

-- To study macroscopic and microscopic modeling.
+- To study macroscopic models.

+- To learn the fundamentals of queuing theory.

 - To learn the fundamentals of ITS.

+- To study the car following models

 Traffic stream parameters - Fundamental diagram of volume-speed-density surface.
 Discrete and continuous probability distributions.
 Merging manoeuvres - critical gaps and their distribution.